 People like criticism when they are in control of their life.
 Then it's useful information they can use to solve problems they're already working on.

-If you're already doing projects on your initiative, you can look for ways to adjust them to be better with a criticism.
-It's any opportunity to enhance your problem solving.
+If you're already doing projects on your initiative, using criticism can help you look for ways to adjust them to be better.
+It's an opportunity to enhance your problem solving.
 But if you didn't have problem solving going smoothly, then criticism could be useless or disruptive, instead of enhancing.

 When people have proper interests – the unlimited, unbounded, freely pursued beginning of infinity style of interest – then criticism is a gift.

 When people have their own motivation, criticism is a great add-on.
 But criticism can be a bad way to get an unmotivated person to be motivated in the first place.
 People need some positive motivation in life, some reasons they want to make progress, some goals of their own that they freely chose.

 Criticism should never be the driving force in someone's life.
 People need their own motor to drive their own lives.
 Fear of being bad is due to people without an active, relevant motor trying to act due to criticism.
 A proper life involves driving your own projects along, following your interests in a free and unbounded way, and then using criticism to enhance them.

 Criticism is for correcting mistakes.
 It helps things be better.
 There has to be an underlying thing, first, to correct the mistakes in and improve.

 In a proper life, criticism gives you more options.
 You already had some interests and projects to work on.
 Now you can continue as planned or you can work on evaluating the criticism and making adjustments.
 The criticism tells you another option for what to do next.
 You should be deciding how to fit the criticism into your life, just like you would with a suggestion.